the house that Jack built

 I hated it.

-Lucky for me, so did my parents.
-They took it down, I thought they took it down because I said so, and thus began my flirtation with the power that comes with changing spaces.
+So did my parents.
+They took it down.
+But being 3 and sure of my place in the center of the universe, I presumed they took it down because I said so, thus commencing my flirtation with the power that comes with changing spaces.

 Growing up, this desire to decorate like you’re somewhere else was also my parents’ design aesthetic.
 The only issue was their favorite places were not the same places.
 There were mounted antlers alongside decorative motifs of sea turtles.
-There were paintings of the Antigua in the same room as pillows with elk stitched onto them.
-One room had wooden ducks on the floor, another had tropical fish mounted on the wall.
-Their decor matched our explorations.
+There were paintings of Antigua in the same room as elk-stitched pillows.
+One room had wooden ducks on the floor, another had tropical fish on the wall.
+Their decor matched their explorations.
 One year, St. John.
 The next year, whitewater rafting.
 Then St. Maarten, then Idaho, then the Caymans, then camping.
-We always got one big trip, and I always came back with an additional identity.
+In the years before the late 90s crash, my parents would always try to take us on one big trip a year, and I always came back with a new layer to my identity.

-Mostly, through years of renting rooms, I expressed these identities through fashion.
+Mostly, through years of moving towns and renting rooms, I expressed these identities through fashion.
 A coworker in 2012 told me it looked like I opened my closet each morning and said, “who am I gonna be today?”
-Which is accurate, and why in the photos below you’ll find me being Sexy Architect, Dom-Adjacent, and Annie Oakley Goes to Forever 21.
+Which is accurate, and why in these photos you’ll find me being Sexy Architect, Dom-Adjacent, and Annie Oakley Goes to Forever 21.

 At that point, I was sleeping in rooms and living in offices.
 Decor didn’t matter.
 It wasn’t until I changed careers in 2015 that I was spending enough time in my apartment to think, “this place looks like shit.”

-It took me a few years, specifically decorating and redecorating our hunting cabin in Topanga, to develop any taste.
+It took me a few years, specifically decorating and redecorating our dilapidated hunting cabin in Topanga, to develop any style of taste.
 Some of you might argue I still don’t have any.
-But my style is at least consistent now: jungle vibes, Moroccan antiques, an inescapable love of World Market — all vaguely rooted in growing up somewhere I didn’t want to live, reading Treasure Island and Charlotte Doyle and Boxcar kids thinking, “I could do this, all of this, by myself.”
+But my style is at least consistent now: jungle vibes, Moroccan antiques, an inescapable admiration for the buyers at World Market — all vaguely rooted in growing up somewhere I didn’t want to live, reading Treasure Island and Charlotte Doyle and Boxcar kids thinking, “I could do this, all of this, by myself.”
 I wanted to live somewhere adventurous and difficult, but whimsical and cozy, that felt secluded but homey and tropical but snowy.
+Shouldn’t be that hard.

 In a dream world, we would completely reconfigure that whole side of the basement, changing where the entrance to the bathroom is, creating a functional mud room, plus a kitchenette, as well as insulating, decorating, and turning it into a guest suite.
 We want people to come stay without having to share a bathroom with us and the litter box.
 But that's easily another 30k, potentially 40k if we want to update the old south-facing windows.
 So... maybe for now we'll just put a ceiling in.